DRVTiny/Druid/README.md

 # Druid

-Druid is a fast version of itself, but rewritten in Crystal
+Druid is a hierarchy monitoring dashboard based on standard Zabbix IT Services

 ## Installation